 Hero image desktop Hero image mobile

-Lamb - climate neutral
+Lamb - working towards climate neutrality

 Research published in 2020 by the CSIRO showed that Australia's sheep meat sector, despite having increased production in the preceeding 30 years, was ‘climate neutral’.
 Meaning that it didn't contribute to further climate change.